-The many uses of singular vectors
+The many uses of singular values

 Important notes